 And Anna’s mom creates quite the awkward situation at lunch when she declares that Anna’s new fiance (the son of Jeremy Irons’ character) looks like Aston.
 I guess we know why Anna can’t choose between father and son.

-I’m not familiar with Francois Arnaud (Cesare), a Quebecois actor who does English like a native speaker, or Holliday Grainger, who has a magically lyrical accent/voice that makes some of her stupid lines pleasant to listen to.
+I’m not familiar with Francois Arnaud (Cesare), a Quebecois actor who does English like a native speaker, or Holliday Grainger, who has a magically lyrical accent/voice that makes some of her questionable dialogue pleasant to listen to.

 She’s one of my most favorite actresses.